Hadfield, Derbyshire: Roads

 The A57, which links Manchester to Sheffield via the Snake Pass, passes to the south of Hadfield, from Woolley Bridge to Dinting Vale.
 The A628 road, from Manchester to Barnsley and Sheffield over the Woodhead Pass, runs on the other side of the River Etherow through Hollingworth and Tintwistle.
 These two roads are major freight routes and are often congested, which has created traffic problems both for Hadfield and the neighbouring towns and villages.
 The proposed Mottram to Tintwistle by-pass is intended to relieve the congestion.

 Buses

-Bus services in the area are operated by Stagecoach Manchester and High Peak Buses.
+Bus services in the area are operated by Stagecoach Manchester, High Peak Buses and Stotts Tours.
 The town is served by three main bus routes: